01 of 03

-Running stitch is one of the most basic stitches, and is usually the first stitch learned by the beginner embroidery or sewing enthusiast.
+The running stitch is one of the most basic stitches and is usually the first stitch learned by the beginner embroidery or sewing enthusiast.

 Come up again a short distance from point 2 and continue, repeating to the end of the stitching area.

-Taking one stitch at a time is helpful for making evenly spaced stitches.
+Taking one stitch at a time helps make evenly spaced stitches.

-However, if you prefer, you can also weave the needle in and out of the fabric using the sewing method, loading several several evenly-spaced stitches onto the needle at once.
+However, if you prefer, you can also weave the needle in and out of the fabric using the sewing method, loading several evenly spaced stitches onto the needle at once.
 Pull the needle through the fabric and repeat.Continue to 2 of 3 below.

 02 of 03

 Because it's so easy, you might think that running stitch is not suitable for many embroidery projects, but you'd be surprised.
 Especially because there are so many ways that you can change it up.

 One way to work this stitch into your embroidery is to use it as an open fill stitch.
 By working evenly spaced rows of running stitch, you can quickly create a plane of stitching.